Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 This documentation describes the validation of the GREENGAGE co-creation process for thematic co-explorations, through a university campus based thematic co-exploration, which results in the execution of the following 6 steps of a Citizen Science loop, namely:

 1. *Problem identification* – recognizing research questions or societal challenges suitable for public engagement;
-2. *Campaign design* – developing participatory protocols, data collection methodologies, and toolkits for citizens’ engagement;
+2. *Campaign design* – co-selecting and co-designing participatory protocols, data collection methodologies, and toolkits for citizens’ engagement;
 3. *Data crowdsourcing* – enabling citizen scientists to gather good quality observations via digital applications, sensors, and surveys, through data crowdsourcing activities;
 4. *Data analysis & interpretation* – employing AI-driven tools for insight extraction and thus making humanly meaningful the data modelled;
 5. *Feedback & collective learning* – validating findings with humans and providing participants with actionable feedback; and